Trollimpo/EXO-Wings-Linux/README.md

 I installed Arch using `archinstall`, choosing to NOT install a DE.
 The removable keyboard uses `es` keyboard distribution.

 ### Plasma Mobile Install
-I installed Plasma Mobile by running `yay -S plasma-mobile konsole` (this WILL take a while to compile, this machine isn't very fast).
+I installed Plasma Mobile by running `yay -S plasma-mobile konsole sddm` (this WILL take a while to compile, this machine isn't very fast).

+Place `virtualkbd.conf` on `/etc/sddm.conf.d/` to get the virtual keyboard working, so that login on tablet mode is possible.

 ### Screen Rotation Fix
 By default, the screen rotation is reversed on this machine (rotating the device clockwise will rotate the screen counter-clockwise and viceversa).
 Fixing this requires placing the `61-sensor-local.hwdb` file on `/etc/udev/hwdb.d/` and running `systemd-hwdb update` and then `udevadm trigger` to apply the changes.

+### Front and Back Cameras
+Don't work yet :(